namtoki/English/stock/01_framework.md

   - `Did you hear about` Greg's new job?
 - `I told you about .. , right?`
   - `I told you about` my dad, `right?`
+- `Do you remember ..?`
+  - `Do you remember` that bike at ABC Departmment Store?

 ### Consultation
 - `What's up for lunch?`